A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Selection of Variable Stars

 \section{Selection of Variable Stars}

-We use a number of techniques to search for light curves that show significant variability.
-The techniques include the phase-binning and harmonic-fitting Analysis of Variance periodograms \citep[AoV/AoVHarm;][]{SchwarzenbergCzerny.89,SchwarzenbergCzerny.96}, the Discrete Auto-Correlation Function \citep[DACF;][]{Edelson.88}, and the Box-Least-Squares \citep[BLS;][]{Kovacs.02} algorithms as implemented in the VARTOOLS program\footnote{The VARTOOLS program is available at http://www.cfa.harvard.edu/\~{}jhartman/vartools/} \citep{Hartman.08}.
+To search for periodic variations we use the harmonic-fitting Analysis of Variance periodogram \citep[AovHarm;][]{SchwarzenbergCzerny.96} and the Box-Least-Squares \citep[BLS;][]{Kovacs.02} algorithm as implemented in the VARTOOLS program\footnote{The VARTOOLS program is available at http://www.cfa.harvard.edu/\~{}jhartman/vartools/} \citep{Hartman.08}.
 We also conduct a search for flare-like events in the light curves.
-We apply the algorithms to both the EPD and TFA light curves of sources, when available.
+We apply the AoVHarm and BLS algorithms to both the EPD and TFA light curves of sources, when available.
 For the flare-search we use only the EPD light curves because the $\sigma$-clipping applied to the TFA light curves may remove real flares.

-Because the light curves contain non-Gaussian, temporally-correlated noise, formal estimates for the variability detection significance are unreliable.
-We therefore have conducted Monte Carlo simulations of light curves with realistic noise properties to inform our choice of selection thresholds for several of the algorithms mentioned above, these are described in appendix~\ref{sec:mcsimulations}.
-In the following subsections we discuss the use of each of the variability selection algorithms in turn.
-We finish with a comparison of the different methods.
+In addition to the searches mentioned above, we also tested the phase-binning AoV periodogram \citep[AoV;][]{SchwarzenbergCzerny.89}, and the Discrete Auto-Correlation Function \citep[DACF;][]{Edelson.88} to search for periodic and quasi-periodic signals.
+We found that both of these techniques yield a substantial number of false alarm detections that must then be culled by eye (for the DACF technique more than half of the selected potential variables were determined to be false alarms during a visual inspection of the light curves), and only a relatively small number of detections that are visually judged to be robust and are not also selected by the AoVHarm technique.
+We therefore do not give further consideration to these methods.

+In the following subsections we discuss the AoVHarm, BLS and flare searches in turn.
 The resulting catalog of variable stars is presented in appendix~\ref{sec:cat}.